-There’s no special preparation required for this test.
-However, you should tell your doctor if you’re taking medications, including any over-the-counter drugs or supplements.
+There’s typically no special preparation needed for this test.
+But you should tell your doctor if you’re taking medications.
+These include any over-the-counter (OTC) drugs or supplements.

-- The normal RBC range in males is 4.32 to 5.72 trillion cells per liter.
+- The normal RBC range for men is 4.7 to 6.1 million cells per microliter (mcL).

-- The normal RBC range in females is 3.90 to 5.03 trillion cells per liter.
+- The normal RBC range for children is 4.0 to 5.5 million mcL.

-However, these ranges may vary slightly depending on the laboratory or doctor.
+These ranges may vary depending on the laboratory or doctor.

 You have erythrocytosis if your RBC count is higher than normal.
 This may be due to:

 - cigarette smoking

 - congenital heart disease